securedimensions/FROST-Server-PLUS/README.md

 **_NOTE:_** The type of the primary key column of the Party table (`plugins.staplus.idType.party`) is set to UUID by the implementation.
 This setting cannot be changed!

 ## <a name="EnforceOwnership"></a>Enforcement of Ownership
 The activation of the `Enforcement of Ownership` allows to operate the STAplus endpoint in multi-user-CRUD mode.
-However, it requires to enable Authentication.
+However, it requires to enable authentication using one of the existing plugins.

-Each acting user is identified via a unique UUID, provided by the authentication plugin.
+Each acting user is identified via a unique UUID, based on the username (`REMOTE_USER`) provided by the authentication plugin.
 The `REMOTE_USER` value is used to identify the user.
-The value of `REMOTE_USER` represents the user as a `Party` object via the `authId` property.
-When creating a `Party` object, the value for the `authId` property must either be empty or match the value for the `REMOTE_USER`.
+In case the `REMOTE_USER` value is not in UUID format, this plugin will create a UUIDv4 from the `REMOTE_USER` value!
+This UUID value is used for the `Party.@iot.id` and `Party.authId` property.
+When creating a `Party` object, the value for the `authId` property can be omitted.
+If you set the `authId` value in the request, it must match the UUIDv4 representation for the `REMOTE_USER`.
 All other values are rejected by the implementation and will result in a response with HTTP status code 400.

 The classes `Thing`, `MultiDatastream`, `Datastream` and `ObservationGroup` are directly associated to a Party.
 Objects of class `Observation` are linked to the owning Party object via the `(Multi)Datastream`.
 Objects of class `Relation` are linked to the Party object via the `Subject` property.